-This is the first hypothetical in our series showing how well-intentioned employers can violate unfamiliar state laws.
+This is the fourth hypothetical in our series showing how well-intentioned employers can violate unfamiliar state laws.

 A manager of a Minneapolis, Minnesota restaurant calls you regarding an employee who showed up for work exhibiting bizarre behavior and with white powder under her nose.
 The Company has a written policy prohibiting the use of illegal drugs and authorizing the Company to conduct probable cause testing of employees.
 In accordance with Company policy, the employee undergoes testing which confirms that the employee is under the influence of cocaine.
 The manager is calling for approval to terminate the employee.
 You know that some states prohibit random drug testing, but you are not aware of any law that would prohibit an employer from discharging an employee who shows up for work under the influence of cocaine, especially when the employer has probable cause to test the employee and the testing confirms